wenzhuostat/bi-level-offline-policy-optimization/README.md

-# bi-level-offline-policy-optimization
+# offline-policy-optimization
-This is the source code for bi-level offline policy optimization
+This is the source code for the algorithm